-- 27. Section 82 of the Act requires QLPs to provide the Commission with financial statements for the financial year preceding a TDL year and any other information we specify to enable us to verify that they are a QLP.
-This financial and shareholding information is required 60 working days prior to the end of a TDL year (which usually equates to the first week of April). - 28.
-We usually inform QLPs from the previous TDL year that they need not submit financial statements under section 82 of the Act because we have this information as part of their qualified revenue disclosures from the previous year. - 29.
+- 26. Section 82 of the Act requires QLPs to provide the Commission with financial statements for the financial year preceding a TDL year and any other information we specify to enable us to verify that they are a QLP.
+This financial and shareholding information is required 60 working days prior to the end of a TDL year (which usually equates to the first week of April). - 27.
+We usually inform QLPs from the previous TDL year that they do not need to submit financial statements under section 82 of the Act because we have this information as part of their qualified revenue disclosures from the previous year. - 28.
 We may also, around this time, undertake an additional process of serving notices to require information under section 81 of the Act.
-This may be done for telecommunications service providers: - 29.1 that we suspect may have met the QLP criteria and should have complied with section 82; or
+This may be done for telecommunications service providers: - 28.1 that we suspect may have met the QLP criteria and should have complied with section 82; or - 28.2 where we consider that we do not have sufficient financial or shareholding information to assess their QLP status in terms of the criteria. - 29.
+We then analyse the information that we receive from liable persons complying with section 82 requirements (and any notices under section 81), to verify a list of QLPs that are required to pay a portion of the TDL.
+This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that unveils a new QLP.